 Walgreens Boots Alliance (WBA) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the largest U.S. drugstore chain had gained 2.76% over the past month, outpacing the Retail-Wholesale sector's gain of 1.25% and the S&P 500's gain of 1.93% in that time.
+Coming into today, shares of the largest U.S. drugstore chain had gained 2.24% in the past month.
+In that same time, the Retail-Wholesale sector lost 0.05%, while the S&P 500 gained 0.46%.

 Investors will be hoping for strength from WBA as it approaches its next earnings release.
-On that day, WBA is projected to report earnings of $1.01 per share, which would represent a year-over-year decline of 0.98%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $33.18 billion, down 4.49% from the year-ago period.
+The company is expected to report EPS of $1.01, down 0.98% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $33.18 billion, down 4.49% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for WBA.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.64% lower within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.71% lower.
 WBA is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, WBA is holding a Forward P/E ratio of 10.
-This valuation marks a discount compared to its industry's average Forward P/E of 10.99.
+Digging into valuation, WBA currently has a Forward P/E ratio of 9.81.
+Its industry sports an average Forward P/E of 9.81, so we one might conclude that WBA is trading at a no noticeable deviation comparatively.

-Investors should also note that WBA has a PEG ratio of 1.46 right now.
+Investors should also note that WBA has a PEG ratio of 1.43 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Pharmacies and Drug Stores industry currently had an average PEG ratio of 1.6 as of yesterday's close.
+Retail - Pharmacies and Drug Stores stocks are, on average, holding a PEG ratio of 1.57 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.